Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

-\subsubsection{The factors $\parentheses{\Gamma_1-\Gamma_2}^2 \parentheses{\Gamma_1+\Gamma_2}^2$}
+\subsubsection{The factors \(\parentheses{\Gamma_1-\Gamma_2}^2 \parentheses{\Gamma_1+\Gamma_2}^2\)}

-Since the system of equations is invariant under permutations of the circulations, the bifurcations's locations must depend on the circulations only through the symmetric polynomials, so any factors that depend on non-symmetric combinations of the circulations must be an artifact of the reduction method and do not indicate bifurcations.
+Since the system~\eqref{N_vortex_equations} is invariant under permutations of the circulations, the bifurcation values must depend on the circulations only through the symmetric polynomials in Eq.~\eqref{gammadef}, so any factors that depend non-symmetrically on the circulations must be artifacts of the reduction method and must not indicate multiple roots.
+However, \((\Gamma_1+\Gamma_2)\) is a factor of the leading coefficient~\eqref{leading_coefficient}, as discussed above.
 Recall that the vanishing discriminant is necessary but insufficient for the two polynomials to vanish jointly.
-In particular, the null vector may not be of the form given in Eq.~\eqref{sylvester}.